Small but mighty: Your complete guide to small ship cruising

 Updated on:

-From a tiny ‘love boat’ for two, all the way to Saga’s boutique cruise ships, here we examine the holidays you can take at sea with fewer than 1,000 fellow guests on board.
+From a tiny ‘love boat’ for two, all the way to Saga’s boutique cruise ships, here we examine the holidays you can take at sea with fewer than 1,000 fellow passengers on board.

 Offering personal service from an attentive crew, these ships are able to anchor off private beaches or in tiny harbours, bringing you closer to the sea, wildlife and local lifestyles.